-In this explainer, we will learn how to evaluate determinants using the cofactors (Laplace expansion) or the Sarrus method.
+In this explainer, we will learn how to evaluate determinants using the cofactor expansion (the Laplace expansion) or the rule of Sarrus.

 When working with a square matrix, we will often be interested in calculating the determinant in order to gain potentially useful information about the matrix.
 As well as being able to tell whether or not the matrix is invertible, the determinant provides information about the physical transformation of space that is encoded by the matrix in question.
 There are many other reasons that could justify calculating the determinant of a matrix but part of the appeal is the wide range of mathematical properties that are satisfied by the determinant and the variety of ways in which this quantity can be calculated.